Citytracking/Sourcemap-Proj/README.txt

 A PHP port of Proj4js.
-It seems to work about as well as Proj4js, though I can't vouch for all the projections.
-I know for a fact that projections like EPSG:21781 don't.
+It seems to work about as well as Proj4js for some projections, but I know for a fact that projections like EPSG:21781 don't.
+When there's time?

 Example:
 --------